 The product liability lawyers at Auger & Auger have experience, knowledge and resources in the handling of defective tire car accident claims.
-It is imperative that you speak with an attorney immediately following a car crash that was caused by a blow out or faulty tire.
+It is imperative that you speak with an accident and injury lawyer immediately following a car crash that was caused by a blow out or faulty tire.
 In order to prove your case, we will need to have an accident reconstruction expert and/or tire engineer examine the scene, vehicle and tire to determine causation.
 Preserving the vehicle is necessary your case.

 Steps you can take to avoid being a victim of a defective tire accident

 - One option is to keep your tires properly inflated.
 All tires have a specific amount of air which it needs to properly function and it is measured by the pounds per square inch (PSI).
 According to the Department of Motor Vehicle, the recommended PSI number can be found on the inside of the driver side door, if on a newer vehicle, or in the owner’s manual if it is an older vehicle.
 It is very important to consistently check the PSI for it can fluctuate depending on the weather.
 During warmer weather the PSI may rise, while during the colder weather it may drop.
 Keeping your tires at the appropriate PSI will not only give you the best chance at having a safe ride, but it will also ensure the best quality ride and maximum amount of tire life.